 One of the heaviest chains we tend to carry around with us is unforgiveness.
 We all have been wronged, and some of us have been deeply hurt by other people.
 Unforgiveness becomes a poison to yourself, much like a cancer to the soul.
 All of us need to constantly ask God for the graces necessary to forgive one another if we are to attain peace in our hearts.

 It took me years to be able to forgive my abuser.
-I want to share the power of forgiveness with you by sharing a personal story from someone I know well.
+I want to share the power of forgiveness with you by sharing a personal story.

 I had never heard anyone put it that way before.
 Immediately, two things came to mind: (1) How I wish I could have that kind of faith and (2) if my aunt could forgive the man who just devastated her family, there must be a way for me to forgive the man who did those terrible things to me when I was a little girl.

-From the day on (when I spoke to my aunt), I made a conscious decision to forgive my abuser.
+From that day on, I made a conscious decision to forgive my abuser.
 In doing so, I transitioned from a victim to a survivor.
 This was a gradual, everyday process of choosing to forgive.
 And as I did, I began to experience more peace, and most importantly, I was ready to grow closer to God.
 I trusted him more, I looked for him more, and I was curious to see what he meant when, so many times throughout my darkest nights, I heard him say to me, “If you only knew the wonderful plans I have for you.”

-We have to realize that forgiveness (feeling) is a process.
+We have to realize that feeling forgiveness is a process.
 A very slow and long process at times.
 It all starts with the desire to forgive.
 We must never allow the poison of unforgiveness to take hold of our spirit.
 Instead, we need to open our hearts to forgive others for their trespasses and also offer our apologies.
-The more we grow as children of God, we must realize how we need to pray every day for the courage to be open to both constantly - forgive and ask for forgiveness.
+The more we grow as children of God, we realize how we need to pray every day for the courage to be constantly open to forgiving and asking for forgiveness.
 Looking at scriptures, we can clearly see how Our Lord teaches us about the need for forgiveness.
 Sirach 27: 30 - 28:2-3 says it perfectly: